bordercode/db/content/Introducción.md

 A question that emerges in this context is: how these locational features found at contrasting border communities are reflected in the population health status as measured by diabetes mortality rates?
-In this context, the aim of this analysos is to study type II diabetes mortality rates geographic distribution and its evolution in time across both Mexican border regions during the last 20 years.
+In this context, the aim of this analysos is to study type II diabetes mortality rates geographic distribution and its evolution in time across both Mexican border regions during the last 20 years.</div>